ian-sobs/uscVirtualTour/README.md

 Below is the workflow when modifying the database:

 1. In terminal/CMD run `git pull origin main` so that you get the updates made by other devs in the schema definition of the codebase.
 Resolve any conflicts that arise.
-2. In terminal/CMD run `npx drizzle-kit generate` to make migration files.
-3. In terminal/CMD run `npx drizzle-kit migrate` to perform migrations so that your local database gets updated.
-4. Modify the schema definition of the database in the code.
+2. Modify the schema definition of the database in the code.
-5. In terminal/CMD run `npx drizzle-kit generate` again to make migration files of your modifications.
+3. In terminal/CMD run `npx drizzle-kit generate` to make migration files.
-6. In terminal/CMD run `npx drizzle-kit migrate` again to perform migrations so that your local database gets updated with your modifications
+4. In terminal/CMD run `npx drizzle-kit migrate` to perform migrations so that your local database gets updated.
-7. Repeat step 1 again and if there are updates to the database schema, repeat step 2 and then step 3.
+5. Repeat step 1 again and if there are updates to the database schema, repeat step 3 and then step 4.
 Afterwards you can make a pull request.

 ## Learn More